ufechner7/KiteModels.jl/docs/src/parameters.md

 solver:
     abs_tol: 0.0006        # absolute tolerance of the DAE solver [m, m/s]
     rel_tol: 0.001         # relative tolerance of the DAE solver [-]
+    linear_solver: "GMRES" # can be GMRES or Dense
+    max_order: 4           # maximal order, usually between 3 and 5
     max_iter:  200         # max number of iterations of the steady-state-solver

 steering: